medlabprojects/MCB_ROS/README.md

    - Tools -> CPU Speed -> 96 MHz (overclock)
    - Tools -> Optimize -> Faster (this ensures we use the compile options we changed in boards.txt)
    - Tools -> Port -> (depends on OS; select whichever Teensy is connected to)
+4. Press the upload button
+   - This will compile and then open the Teensy Loader application
+   - If Teensy Loader does not automatically upload, press the white button labeled 'PGM' on the Motor Control Board to manually enter Program Mode

+   *Hint: if there are errors during compilation, you can get more information by turning on verbose output.
+File -> Preferences -> Settings -> Show verbose output during: compilation*

 ## How to Use